Dear Friends,

 Coding best practices

-Other standard coding best practices should be considered.
+Other standard coding best practices should be

 6.